anabaf/travel-flashcards-web-app/README.md

 - Categories feature: Explore flashcards by specific categories for focused learning.
 - Additional languages: Expand your language options for even more language learning opportunities.

-## Getting Started

-1. Clone this repository to your local machine using `git clone`.
-2. Navigate to the project directory.
-3. Open the `index.html` file in your browser.

 ## Usage